rkumar-1/trust-intelligence/ReadMe.md

 We are aware of the never ending streaming nature of twitter platform.
 It is fascinating to think what prompts these humans to keep on typing their thoughts.

+Ideally, we want to establish a few high-level health indicators that give us a sense of the traffic flowing through this platform.
 Keep it simple Sam principle applies here.

 I propose that our system estimates and publishes two singular numbers, one idenitfying the "unhelathy red traffic" and "healthy blue traffic".
 Red Estimate and Blue estimate.
 Simple enough.

 At any given time, our analytics engine can tell you the nature of the system.
 When you have overwhelming blue traffic flowing through the system, the system breathes easily as more oxygen (trusty conversations) are flowing through the system.
-You make the connection, I know.
+You made the connection, I realize.

 COLLECT ME SOME DATA